metagraph-dev/metagraph/docs/user_guide/type_list.rst

     ``.node_vals``: optional ``np.ndarray``

-The sparse matrix must be a square matrix sized to hold all nodes in the graph (including orphan nodes).
+The sparse matrix must be a square matrix sized to hold all nodes in the graph (including isolate nodes).

 If ``nodes`` is None, the nodes are assumed to be sequential for [0..nrows] of the matrix.
 If the nodes are not sequential, the ``node_list`` provides a mapping from matrix index to NodeId.